Health & Wellness

 Chocolate bars

-You may have heard that chocolate is bad for dogs, and it’s no Halloween myth.
-Chocolate contains theobromine and caffeine—compounds belonging to the group methylxanthine alkaloids.
-Dogs have a much harder time metabolizing them and they stay in their system much longer.
-Theobromine is toxic to dogs and affects the central nervous system, heart and respiratory system.
+Chocolate is famously dangerous to dogs.
+That’s because it contains theobromine and caffeine—compounds belonging to the group methylxanthine alkaloids.
+Dogs have a much harder time metabolizing them than do humans, and they stay in their systems much longer.
+Theobromine is toxic to dogs and affects the central nervous system, heart, and respiratory system.

 Dark chocolate bars: Also high in theobromine and dangerous for dogs.